cbinding/rematch2/README.md

 nlp = spacy.load("en_core_web_sm", disable=["ner"])

 # example text
+test_text = """
-test_text = """This collection comprises Roman site data(reports, images, spreadsheets, GIS data and site records) from two phases of archaeological evaluation undertaken by Oxford Archaeology in June 2018 (SAWR18) and February 2021 (SAWR21) at West Road, Sawbridgeworth, Hertfordshire.
-SAWR18 In June 2018, Oxford Archaeology were commissioned by Taylor Wimpey to undertake an archaeological evaluation on the site of a proposed housing development to the north of West Road, Sawbridgeworth (TL 47842 15448).""" nlp.add_pipe("geonames_ruler", last=True, config={"country_codes": ["GB"]})
+This collection comprises Roman site data(reports, images, spreadsheets, GIS data and site records) from two phases of archaeological evaluation undertaken by Oxford Archaeology in June 2018 (SAWR18) and February 2021 (SAWR21) at West Road, Sawbridgeworth, Hertfordshire.
+SAWR18 In June 2018, Oxford Archaeology were commissioned by Taylor Wimpey to undertake an archaeological evaluation on the site of a proposed housing development to the north of West Road, Sawbridgeworth (TL 47842 15448).
+"""
+nlp.add_pipe("geonames_ruler", last=True, config={"country_codes": ["GB"]})

 doc = nlp(test_text)